stschiff/msmc/README.md

 # Scaling to real time and population sizes

 MSMC outputs times and rates scaled by the mutation rate per basepair per generation.
-First, to convert scaled times to generations, divide them by 2 times the mutation rate.
-In humans, we use a value of 1.25e-8 per basepair per generation, which means that all times have to be divided by 2.5e-8 to get number of generations.
-To convert generations into years, multiply by the generation time, for which we used 30 years.
+First, scaled times are given in units of the per-generation mutation rate.
+This means that in order to convert scaled times to generations, divide them by the mutation rate.
+In humans, we used mu=1.25e-8 per basepair per generation.To convert generations into years, multiply by the generation time, for which we used 30 years.

 To get population sizes out of coalescence rates, first take the inverse of the coalescence rate, scaledPopSize = 1 / lambda00.
-Then divide this scaled population size again by 2*mu, which for humans is 2.5e-8.
+Then divide this scaled population size by 2*mu (yes, this factor 2 is different from the time scaling, sorry), which for humans is 2.5e-8.